jplahn/haxicon/vagrant-scripts/Readme.md

 And ssh into the machine from the directory:

 	$ vagrant ssh

+Some commands don't work when placed in haskell-setup.sh, so you'll have to run the following commands manually:

+	$ cabal update
+	$ cabal install Cabal cabal-install
+	$ export PATH=$HOME/.cabal/bin:$PATH
+	$ cabal install hspec

 If everything works, `exit` out of your virtual machine and then run: